-With Capital One miles, you’d redeem points for Aman stays at a value of 1 cent per point using the Purchase Eraser feature.
-Some of the best cards include the Capital One® Venture® Rewards card, the Capital One® VentureOne® Rewards card, the Capital One® Spark® Miles for Business, and the Capital One® Spark® Miles Select for Business!
+With Capital One Miles, you’d redeem miles for Aman stays at a value of 1 cent per mile using the Purchase Eraser feature.
+Some of the best cards include the Capital One® Venture® Rewards card or the Capital One® VentureOne® Rewards card.

 Using Citi’s Fourth-Night Free Benefit

 Another amazing way to get a discount on Aman stays is to use the Citi Prestige card for 2 reasons:

 - Earn 3 points per dollar spent on hotels

 While benefit #2 is a great reason, the fourth-night free benefit is an incredible perk for expensive hotels.
 Why?
 Because if you book through ThankYou.com, you have the potential to save up to 25% off of your entire stay.

 That means that if you book a 4-night Aman stay for $1,500 per night using the fourth-night free benefit, you’d pay $4,500 instead of $6,000!